How do I seek funding and apply for a grant with the Horizon Foundation?

 Can I get feedback regarding a denied proposal?

-You may receive feedback regarding the proposal by contacting Rosimar Melendez, senior program officer, at firstname.lastname@example.org or 443-766-1213.
+You may receive feedback regarding the proposal by contacting Rosimar Melendez, program director, at firstname.lastname@example.org or 443-766-1213.

 Does the Foundation provide funding to individuals and/or scholarships?